LambdAurora/LambdaBetterGrass/METADATA_FORMAT.md

 The root contains an array of JSON objects named `layers`.

-Each layer can affect a `tint index`, but there is only one layer for each `tint index`.
+Each layer can affect a `tint index`.

+There can be multiple layers for the same `tint index` but they will be merged together, the first defined will be the background one.

 ### Layer object